 Math and Reading Tutors

-Tutors for math and reading to help East Harlem students ages 7-14 achieve academic success.
+Tutors for math and reading to help East Harlem students in kindergarten through third grade achieve academic success.
 Requires competency in math and/or reading, ability to communicate, patience, caring, ability to commit to one hour a week with the child at our center.
-Tutoring occurs after school; at either 3:30 or 4:45 Mondays, Tuesdays or Wednesdays.
+Tutoring occurs after school.
 Must be at least 21 years of age.

 Homework Help Tutors

-Help school aged children with their homework on either Monday from 4:45 – 5:50 pm or Thursdays, 4:45 – 5:50 pm.
+Help school aged children with their homework after school.
 Volunteers work with one or more children in a group setting.

 This program offers direct nursing care to those of all ages: premature babies and newborns, infants and children failing to thrive, children with asthma, disabled children and adults, pregnant, and postpartum teen and adults, and the elderly.
 A multi disciplinary team of nurses, physical and occupational therapists, in conjunction with primary health providers, work together to offer the care, education, and support that help families become better able to care for themselves and avoid unnecessary hospital stays.